-Before we start to understand various DevOps concepts we need to figure out what “continuous” means in software.
+Before diving onto various DevOps concepts, we need to figure out what “continuous” means in the DevOps environment.
 Basically, the term “continuity” refers to software changes that occur throughout the software development process.

 And of course, there is some trickery in the term “continuous”.

-In fact, after the implementation of the functionality, it may take some time before the code goes into production, but this time is still much less than it was before the DevOps appearance.
+In fact, after the implementation of the functionality, it may take some time before you release the code to production, but this time is still much less than it was before the advent of the DevOps culture.

-Continuous Integration (CI), Continuous Delivery (CD), and Continuous Deployment (CD) are integral parts and foundation of the DevOps approach to software development and upgrading, which implies continuous, pipeline testing, build, delivery and deployment of updates.
-It is possible to both separate use the components of this approach (CI or CI + CD), and their sequential use within a single process (CI + CD + CD), since the goal pursued by CI/CD is to get high-quality code in a short time.
+Continuous Integration (CI), Continuous Delivery (CD), and Continuous Deployment (CD) are integral parts and foundation of the DevOps approach to software development and upgrading, which implies continuous, pipeline testing, build, delivery, and deployment of updates.
+Both eparate use the components of this approach (CI or CI + CD) and their sequential use within a single process (CI + CD + CD), are possible since the goal pursued by CI/CD is to get high-quality code in a short time.